 The landmark study that established the contemporary understanding of career criminals was Delinquency in a Birth Cohort, published by Marvin Wolfgang, Robert Figlio, and Thorsten Sellin in 1972.
-This study followed 9945 males who were born in Philadelphia in 1945 and who lived in the city at least from ages 10 to 18.
+This study followed 9,945 males who were born in Philadelphia in 1945 and who lived in the city at least from ages 10 to 18.
 The significance of this longitudinal birth cohort design was that it was not susceptible to sampling error because every male subject was followed.
 The researchers found that nearly two-thirds of the youths never experienced a police contact, whereas 35% of the population of boys did have such contact.
 For the minority of persons who were actually contacted by police, the police contacts were rare occurrences, occurring just once, twice, or three times.

 By contrast, some youths experienced more frequent interactions with police.
 In the work of Wolfgang and his associates, persons with five or more police contacts were classified as chronic or habitual offenders.
-Only 627 members, or just 6% of the sample, qualified as chronic offenders.
+Only 627 members or just 6% of the sample qualified as chronic offenders.
 However, these 6% accounted for 52% of the delinquency demonstrated by the entire cohort.
-Moreover, chronic offenders committed 63% of all Crime Index offenses, 71% of the murders, 73% of the rapes, 82% of the robberies, and 69% of the aggravated assaults.
-94
+Moreover, chronic offenders committed 63% of all Crime Index offenses, 71% of the murders, 73% of the rapes, 82% of the robberies, and 69% of the aggravated assaults.94

 A second study examined a cohort of persons born in Philadelphia in 1958.
 Conducted by Paul Tracy, Marvin Wolfgang, and Robert Figlio, the second Philadelphia cohort contained 13,160 males and 14,000 females.
 Overall, members of the 1958 cohort committed crime at higher rates than members of the 1945 cohort and demonstrated greater involvement in the most serious forms of crime, such as murder, rape, robbery, and aggravated assault.
-Roughly the same proportion of persons (33%) of the later cohort was arrested before adulthood.
-Approximately 7% of the population members were habitual offenders, and they accounted for 61% of all delinquency, 60% of the murders, 75% of the rapes, 73% of the robberies, psychopathy
+Roughly the same proportion of persons (33%) of the later cohort was arrested prior to adulthood.
+Approximately 7% of the population members were habitual offenders, and they accounted for 61% of all delinquency, 60% of the murders, 75% of the rapes, 73% of the robberies, and 65% of the aggravated assaults committed by the group as a whole.
+95 A few years later, Paul Tracy and Kimberly Kempf-Leonard collected criminal records for the 1958 sample up to age 26.
+Their analysis showed that juveniles who were actively involved in crime as children were more likely to be adult criminals, whereas nondelinquents generally remained noncriminals in adulthood.
+96